gw4-isambard/docs/index.rst

 ============

 Isambard is a HPC service provided by `GW4 <http://gw4.ac.uk>`_ and the `UK Met Office <https://www.metoffice.gov.uk>`_.
-The system is funded by `EPSRC <http://www.epsrc.ac.uk>`_ and is one of six Tier-2 HPC services in the UK.
+The system is funded by `EPSRC <http://www.epsrc.ac.uk>`_ and is one of six Tier-2 HPC facilities in the UK.

 Isambard is a Cray XC50 system which comprises 10,496 cores, and is one of the worlds first production Arm-based supercomputers.
 Each of the 164 compute nodes contains two 32-core Cavium ThunderX2 processors running at 2.1 GHz, and has 256 GB of DDR4-2666 memory.